 Attendance

 Family holidays must be taken during school holidays when school is closed; otherwise children’s educational progress may be impaired.
 On the rare occasion that families have to take leave during term time, parents/carers must request permission from the Head Teacher in writing.
-There is no automatic right to additional holidays outside the normal holiday periods and it is very unusual to be granted special permission.
 If permission is not given for this absence, it will be recorded as ‘unauthorised’.

 Attendance during one school year | Equals this number of days absent | Which is approximately this number of weeks absent | Which means this number of lessons missed |